CICPSU/bimplanning/survey_questions.md

 10. Please provide suggestions for how you would like to see the BIM Project Execution Planning Guide and templates improved. (essay question)

+>
-'''we should add some questions regarding the template document'''
+> we should add some questions regarding the template document
+>
-''' do we want to ask some more guided questions, e.g., would you like to see an online system for developing BIM plans, would you like to see...'''
+> do we want to ask some more guided questions, e.g., would you like to see an online system for developing BIM plans, would you like to see...
+>